TRAVEL GUIDE

 Strasbourg

 Located close to the border with Germany, it is the official seat of the European Parliament.
-Political, economical and cultural capital of Alsace, Strasbourg embodies what this region is all about.
+The political, economical and cultural capital of Alsace, Strasbourg embodies what this region is all about.
 Offering a mix of history, culture and heritage, a visit to Strasbourg is a must for any tourist.
 Cycle over to Grande Ile, the Strasbourg city center and a UNESCO World Heritage site, get drawn into the medieval atmosphere of the city and don’t forget to visit its famous Gothic cathedral.

 COLMAR